blackwaterciatrice/mechanicaljoculatrix/README.md

 Stuff I learned doing this:
 Everything?
 I mean, I had done some Python work before, I know something about servers and networking, I'd used Spotify's API a few times, but I am now working with multiple different APIs.
 Really see the value of having shared libraries, too; this project pulls from 5 different python libraries, which VASTLY reduces the difficulty.
 Imagine if I had to code my own random number function just to pick either 0 or 1 each time you asked the bot to tell you a joke.

+This is my first github upload!
+Thanks for reading, whowever you are!
+Cheers!